omgnetwork/omg-samples/omg-js/app/04-utxo-merge/README.md

 ### 3. Merging ETH UTXOs for Alice

 - Due to technical architecture, Standard Exits can't be exited with multiple UTXOs.
 Instead, you have to submit each UTXO separately.
 Because a wallet may have several UTXOs, a user may choose to merge them first and only then submit a single exit.
-This saves a significant amount of time.
+This saves a significant amount of time and prevents from overpaying for [Exit Bonds](https://docs.omg.network/exitbonds).
 - You may also consider using UTXO merging if you need to send a certain amount of funds that are split into more than 4 UTXOs.
 - The minimum number of UTXOs to merge is 2, the maximum — 4.
 - The sample demonstrates how to merge ETH UTXOs.
 If you want to merge ERC20 UTXOs, change an array that will be used for merging from `aliceEthUtxos` to `aliceErc20Utxos`.
 For example: